Megcsapottak rovat

 Weyl, Hermann: Symmetry (Szimmetria)

-_ _ The Mathematical Way of Thinking (A matematikai gondolkodásmód)
+_ _: The Mathematical Way of Thinking (A matematikai gondolkodásmód)

 White, Leslie A.: An Antropological Footnote (Egy antropológiai lábjegyzet)